Utilization rate vs Achievement rate

 There are many reasons why a project becomes unprofitable:

-- expenses have not been included in the margin calculation
+• expenses were not included in the margin calculation

-- or you're simply stuck on the project and want to spend more time on it
+• or you are simply stuck on the project and spend more time on it

 In some cases, the opposite is true, and you'll end up being much more profitable than you expected.
 The most important aspect of all this is to ANTICIPATE.